 Target group and prerequisites

 Staff involved in the management of procurement processes of the DG ECHO funded Actions.
-Please consider that this course requires experience in the implementation/management of DG ECHO funded actions (general knowledge of FPA 2014), so specific issues related to proposal and implementation stage will not be covered and will be given for granted.
+Please consider that this course requires experience in the implementation/management of DG ECHO funded actions (general knowledge of FPA 2014), so specific issues related to proposal and implementation stage are not covered and are given for granted.

 Number of participants